Abhimaurya/ZipcodeMap/README.md

 # Postal-Code-MAP

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About Project